 You need to cook the meat until it’s at least 195 degrees F in the center.
 If you accidentally overcook your brisket, it can still go in a stew, shepherd’s pie or chilli recipe.
 ‘Burnt ends’ are popular in Texas.
 In fact some people like those best.
 Burnt ends are the crispy brisket ends with plenty of BBQ sauce.
 So don’t throw them out or feed them to your dog.

 I like to make this smoked brisket sandwich with French bread rolls because they’re crusty and sturdy enough to hold together.
-You can use another kind if you prefer, such as hoagie rolls.
+You can use another kind if you prefer, such as hoagie rolls or brioche buns.

 Add a couple of jalapenos or feel free to use less or more, depending how much you like spice.
 Homemade pickled red onions go beautifully with the brisket.
 Pickles and crispy French-fried onions make great brisket sandwich toppings.
-This is one of the best BBQ brisket sandwich recipes ever with those toppings.
+This is one of the best brisket sandwiches with those toppings.

 BBQ sauce and coleslaw pair beautifully with this smoked meat sandwich.
-I imagine it French fries, onion rings, a simple green salad, corn on the cob, or 3-bean salad would pair nicely too.
+I imagine that French fries, onion rings, a simple green salad, corn on the cob, potato salad or 3-bean salad would pair nicely too.
 Want some more ideas?
-Then how about mac ‘n cheese, roasted Brussels sprouts, green beans, or steamed veggies?
+Then how about mac ‘n cheese, roasted Brussels sprouts, smoked asparagus, green beans, or steamed veggies?

-My fave is this Zesty Tex Mex Chicken Pasta Salad but I just omit the chicken for a side version of the salad.
+My fave is this chicken pasta salad but I just omit the chicken for a side version of the salad.

 How to Make Homemade Pickled Red Onions